-Every boomerang we ship comes with a 24 page Boomerang Throwing Guide, including safety guidelines.
+Every boomerang we ship comes with a 1 page double-sided Boomerang Manual, including safety guidelines.
 Boomerangs are a technique based sport, involving a lot of spin on your boomerang for a proper return.
 You don't necessarily have to throw it hard.
 Throw it with maximum spin!
 The spin is what creates lift and helps the boomerang return.
 Learning to throw safely will reward you with more fun, and make you a better throwers also.
 Few things are cooler than seeing that boomerang take a turn and head right back at you!
 Remember, YOU are the target!

 - Only ONE Boomerang should be thrown at a time.
 Make sure that anyone else standing around is at least 50 yards away in all directions and that they are paying attention while you are throwing.